Main Reason Diesel Tuning Boxes are “Safe”

 As with any other power-adders like a bigger turbo or different camshafts there is always a compromise ie service life versus power.

-The fuel system will be operating under highers pressures, on average, with a diesel tuning box versus a fuel system that is not running a tuning box.
+The fuel system will be operating under highers pressures, on average, with a diesel tuning box.

 How much is service life effected?